Firwanaa/Identicon-elixir/README.md

 `iex -S mix`

-Then run the followin command with any nicknane
+Then run the followin command with any nickname

 `Identicon.main("Apple")`